Recommended Base for Outdoor Patios with Pavers

 On the other hand, a dense-graded base is a mix of different-sized crushed stone that includes fine particles, often called “fines.”
 These tiny particles fill in the gaps, allowing the material to be packed down into a super-tight, solid layer.
 This creates incredible stability, making it a go-to for paver driveways and other high-traffic areas.

-What Works Best in Orange County’s Climate
+What Works Best for the Orange County Climate

 Here in Orange County, we enjoy plenty of sunshine, but we also have to plan for rainy seasons and diverse soil types.
 The right base is crucial for preventing pavers from cracking or shifting over time.
 Many parts of our region have clay soil, which doesn’t drain well and can expand and contract with moisture changes.
 For properties with clay soil, a thicker, open-graded base is often the best solution because it helps manage water and adds a stable layer between the shifting soil and your beautiful pavers.
 A well-designed base ensures your investment remains level and safe, regardless of the weather.